wellmaintained/decision-copilot/docs/domain/organisation.md

 ## Overview

 The Organization is a top-level entity that represents a security boundary in the system.
-Organizations contain teams, and stakeholders can be members of multiple teams across different organizations.
+Organisations contain teams, and stakeholders can be members of multiple teams across different organisations.

 ### Domain Model Relationships